Build and run Java examples

 The Java interface

-The Java interface works with the same SEE machines as the C compatibility interface, see Compatibility layer for legacy SEE machines.
-These examples work with the SEE machines built in Build and sign example SEE machines on Linux and Build and sign example SEE machines on Windows.
+The Java host-side examples work with the same SEE machines as the C host-side examples, with build and signing instructions in Build and sign example SEE machines on Linux and Build and sign example SEE machines on Windows.

 Build the examples